-Excerpt from “Embodied Virtuosity,” a talk that considers beauty, disability culture, extreme physicality, and the dancing disabled body.
+Here is a brief excerpt from “Embodied Virtuosity,” a talk that considers beauty, disability culture, extreme physicality, and the dancing disabled body given at Emory University.